 The optimal pH range for a fish tank depends on the specific types of fish and plants present.
 In general, most freshwater fish thrive in a slightly acidic to neutral pH range of 6.5 to 7.5.
 However, some species, such as African cichlids, prefer a higher pH level between 7.5 and 8.5.
 Saltwater fish have different pH requirements, typically between 8.0 and 8.4.
 It is essential to research the preferred pH range for each species of fish in order to create a suitable environment for them.

-See also How full should a fish tank be
+See also How to get rid of snails from fish tank

 pH LevelAcidity or Alkalinity